The Animal Kingdom at Disney World in Orlando, Florida is both a theme park and a living habitat for numerous exotic animals.

 The Animal Kingdom is open daily throughout the year.
 Park Hours are usually from 9:00 am until one hour after dusk.
 However, the hours may change according to the season.
 There are also Extra Magic Hours.
 This is when the park opens early or remains open late on certain days during the week.
 Guests staying at one of the Disney Resorts can take advantage of these extra hours.

 There is a daily parade featuring many of your favorite Disney characters.
 Mickey’s Jammin’ Jungle Parade has very upbeat music that will really get your toes tapping!
 The characters ride in regular and human-powered vehicles and are accompanied by cool puppets and people on stilts.
 The parade caravan makes its way from Africa, around Discovery Island, through Asia, and back to Africa.
-Any spot along the way is a good viewing location.
+Any spot along the way is a good viewing location. (this parade is no longer running)

 The Animal Kingdom dining options include table-service, counter-service and snack stands.
 Character Dining is also available at certain meals and locations.
 As always, reservations (ADRs) are strongly recommended for table-service or Character Meals.